kuokuo123/otter-launcher/README.md

 ![Default Config](./assets/default.png)

-Otter-launcher is a highly extendable cli program that can launch shell scripts or arbitrary commands by a few key strokes.
-It is customizable with ascii color code, sixel or kitty image protocol (depending on your emulator), and hence a good companion to keyboard-centric window manager users.
+Otter-launcher is a highly extendable commandline program that can launch shell scripts, applications, or arbitrary commands by a few key strokes.
+It is customizable with ascii color code, sixel or kitty image protocol (depending on the emulator in use), and hence a good companion to keyboard-centric window manager users.

 The concept is making behaviours like the below possible: